lmw95/MS3-worldsmiths/README.md

 * 'Inactive' group modal
 * Reset password modal
 * Deletion of group and profile modal
-* Join 'New Members' group
+* Join 'New Members' group modal

 ## **Design**
 The overall design of the website will be modern yet keeping in theme of worldbuilding genres and cartography.

 ***Palette***

-The colour palette will be using colours that exist in the main header image, with no colour clashes to ensure accessibility:
+The colour palette has been chosen by [Coolors](https://coolors.co/) and will be using colours that exist in the main header image, with no colour clashes to ensure accessibility:

 ![](documentation/screenshots/palette.png)